 Sculptra is an injectable product that is made of poly-L-lactic acid (PLLA).
-It is injected into areas of volume loss and over time will induce collage production in the treated areas.
+It is injected into areas of volume loss and will induce collagen production in the treated areas over time.
 PLLA is a biodegradable material that has been used in medicine for many years including suture material.

 Lazaderm offers the non-surgical Sculptra procedure to patients desiring subtle to dramatic results.
 Sculptra is a synthetic injectable material known as poly-L-lactic acid.
 Sculptra works subtly and gradually over time, differing from hyaluronic acid fillers, as it helps stimulate your skin’s own natural collagen production to help restore its inner structure and increase facial volume that has been lost due to the aging process.